-Air Gauges Information
+Air Gages Information

-Air gauges use changes in pressure or flow rates to measure dimensions and determine attributes.
+Air gages use changes in pressure or flow rates to measure dimensions and determine attributes.
 Back pressure systems use master restrictor jets, as well as additional adjustable bleeds or restrictions, to measure pressure changes and adjust for changes in air tooling.
 Flow systems use tubes or meters to measure flow rates through air jets, orifices, or nozzles.
 Back pressure systems have high sensitivity and versatility, but a lower range than flow systems.
-Flow system gauges require larger volumes of air and nozzles, and are useful where larger measurement ranges are required.
-Differential, balanced air, single master, or zero setting air gauge systems are back pressure systems with a third zero-setting restrictor.
+Flow system gages require larger volumes of air and nozzles, and are useful where larger measurement ranges are required.
+Differential, balanced air, single master, or zero setting air gage systems are back pressure systems with a third zero-setting restrictor.

 Some air gages are handheld and portable.
 Others are designed for use on a benchtop or table, or mount on floors or machines.
 Operators who use benchtop, table-based, and floor-mounted air gages load parts and measure dimensions manually.
 Automatic gages, such as the inline gages on production lines, perform both functions automatically.
 In semi-automatic systems, operators load parts manually and gages measure automatically.
 Typically, machine-mounted gages include test indicators, dial indicator, and or micrometer heads.